mikemel31/mikemel31/README.md

 ### Hi there 👋

 - 👨🏼‍💻 My name is Mike Melnikov and I'm a Software Engineer | React | JavaScript | Typescript Developer
-- 🌱 I’m currently looking for a new opportunity & learning Nextjs rn
 - 📫 How to reach me:
  1. My LinkedIn profile [LinkedIn](https://www.linkedin.com/in/mike-mel/)